Schaumburg Criminal Law Information Center

 Schaumburg criminal defense lawyer, James Dimeas, understands that the long-term implications of a conviction for a criminal offense can be serious.
 In today's tight and competitive job market, almost all employers perform thorough background searches before they decide to hire anyone.
 A criminal case on a background search could keep you from getting a job.
 If your employer performs a periodic background search and finds out that you have picked up a criminal case, that may be enough for your employer to fire you.
 If you are going to school and applying for financial assistance, a conviction for a criminal charge may keep you from getting the financial assistance that you need to go to school.
 If you are facing criminal charges, you should talk to an experienced and knowledgeable criminal defense lawyer as soon as possible so you can take the steps necessary to protect your legal rights and protect your future.

-Schaumburg criminal defense attorney, James Dimeas, has been concentrating his legal practice in criminal cases for more than 25 years.
-His office is centrally located in Schaumburg, near the intersection of Roselle Road and Golf Road.
-Mr. Dimeas also lives in Schaumburg.
+Schaumburg criminal defense attorney, James Dimeas, has been concentrating his legal practice in criminal cases for over 26 years.
+James Dimeas's office is centrally located in Schaumburg, near the intersection of Roselle Road and Golf Road.
+James Dimeas lives in Schaumburg.
 James Dimeas is active in the local community and is well-known and respected throughout Schaumburg.
 His presence in Schaumburg makes it possible for him to provide the level of service a resident of Schaumburg would need to have a successful resolution to a criminal matter that they are facing.
 Mr. Dimeas is available by phone 24 hours a day.
-He frequently receives phone calls from clients and their family requesting that he go to the local police station to meet with a client or family member that is in police custody.
+James Dimeas frequently receives phone calls from clients and their family requesting that he go to the local police station to meet with a client or family member that is in police custody.
 Sometimes he gets requests to immediately appear in court for a friend or family member.
 Mr. Dimeas's presence in Schaumburg makes it possible for him to immediately respond to the needs of residents of Schaumburg that are facing criminal investigation and prosecution.

 Schaumburg criminal defense attorney, James Dimeas, has represented thousands of clients throughout the criminal courts of Chicago, Schaumburg, Cook County, DuPage County, Kane County, and Lake County.
 His office is located within a few minutes of the Rolling Meadows Courthouse, the DuPage County Courthouse and the Kane County Courthouse.
 He is also available for any cases in the Branch Courthouses in DuPage County and Kane County.
 He is well known and respected in all the local courthouses by the Judges and prosecutors and is familiar with how to get things done in all the local courthouses.Enlist an Experienced and Highly Rated Criminal Defense Lawyer in the Schaumburg Area

 Schaumburg criminal defense lawyer, James Dimeas, is a nationally-recognized, award-winning criminal defense attorney.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 The National Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas was recently named a "Best DUI Attorney."
-The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 James Dimeas is rated "Superb" by AVVO, the highest rating possible for any criminal defense lawyer in the United States.
-Mr. Dimeas is a published author, having co-written a book for attorneys that instructs them on how to effectively and successfully represent clients charged with the crime of Identity Theft.
+James Dimeas is a published author, having co-written a book for attorneys that instructs them on how to effectively and successfully represent clients charged with the crime of Identity Theft.

-James Dimeas has more than 25 years of experience handling criminal cases only.
-His office is located in Schaumburg and he resides in Schaumburg.
-He knows the community and he knows the Judges and Prosecutors in all the courthouses in the area.
-James Dimeas is available 24 hours a day to help you if you are facing a criminal matter.
+James Dimeas has more than 26 years of experience handling criminal cases only.
+James Dimeas's office is located in Schaumburg and Mr. Dimeas resides in Schaumburg.
+James Dimeas knows the Schaumburg community and knows the Judges and Prosecutors in all the courthouses in the area.
+James Dimeas is available 24-hours a day to help you if you are facing a criminal matter.

 If you are under investigation or have been arrested and need to go to court you can contact James Dimeas anytime for a free and confidential consultation.
-He can meet you at his office or at a convenient location so that you could have a confidential consultation to protect your legal rights and to take the steps necessary to protect your future.
-James Dimeas can be reached anytime at 847-807-7405.
+James Dimeas can meet you at his office or at a convenient location so that you could have a confidential consultation to protect your legal rights and to take the steps necessary to protect your future.
+You can talk to James Dimeas personally at anytime by calling him at 847-807-7405.